 The goal of this section is to establish some properties of the Bargmann--Fock process.
 These results will be useful in the next section to prove that, for $d$ large enough, the local behavior of $s_d$ around any given $x \in M$ is the same as that of the limit process.

-In the sequel, we denote by $(s(z))_{z \in \R^n}$ a copy of the Bargmann--Fock process.
+In the following, we denote by $(s(z))_{z \in \R^n}$ a copy of the Bargmann--Fock process.
 Since $\xi$ is smooth, we can assume the trajectories of $s$ to be smooth.
 Note that $s$ is both stationary and isotropic.
-Moreover, since $e_\infty = \xi I_r$, the field $s$ is just a tuple of $r$ independent identically distributed centered Gaussian fields which correlation kernel is $\xi$.
+Moreover, since $e_\infty = \xi I_r$, the field $s$ is just a tuple of $r$ independent identically distributed centered Gaussian fields whose correlation kernel is $\xi$.